Concrete Patio Cost per Sq Ft: $3.11 vs $12.85 Quote

 | Cleanup and curing | Often excluded from material math. | Should be written into the contractor scope. |

 If the bids use different finish types, compare broom, stamped, stained, exposed aggregate, sealer, joints, and curing in the Concrete Finish Cost Guide.
 If the patio touches a house, wall, step, old slab, or driveway apron, separate the joint material with the Concrete Expansion Joint Cost Guide.
+For a calculator-first patio budget, use the Concrete Patio Cost Calculator Guide.
 For the base layer, use the Gravel Base Calculator for Concrete.
 For excavation, use the Concrete Excavation Cost Calculator Guide.
 If drainage is part of the project, keep it separate with the Concrete Patio Drainage Cost Guide.

 Formula for patio material cost per square foot